usryokousha/hydra-video/README.md

 # Hydra Video - A model for efficiently processing video based on Mamba v2

-Hydra Video is an innovative extension of the Mamba v2 architecture, specifically designed for efficient video processing.
+Hydra Video is an extension of the Mamba v2 architecture, specifically designed for efficient video processing.
 This model introduces a novel approach to handling the unique characteristics of video data, combining the strengths of Mamba v2 with tailored modifications for spatial and temporal dimensions.

 ## Key features of Hydra Video: